lybytes/software_apps/README.md

-# software_apps
+# STU2201A Project: Visualising Chess Statistics

-Software Applications Project: Analysing chess statistics
+Semester-long software engineering project to introduce Python.
+Wrote a small program to analyse and visualise global chess player statistics